We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 One of the primary decisions shoppers must make is choosing between a traditional or an organic fertilizer.

-• Organic fertilizers are made entirely from minimally processed natural ingredients.
+- Organic fertilizers are made entirely from minimally processed natural ingredients.
 Although organic fertilizers are free of potentially harmful chemicals and synthetics, their nutrient values aren’t as concentrated as traditional products.
 Moreover, over time, their natural content can emit an unpleasant odor.
-Since the marketing term “natural” isn’t regulated particularly well in fertilizers, look for a product that’s been approved for certified organic use by the OMRI.
+Since the marketing term “natural” isn’t regulated particularly well in fertilizers, look for a product approved for certified organic use by the OMRI.

-• Traditional, or synthetic, houseplant fertilizers contain a blend of minerals balanced for feeding houseplants.
-Typically costing less than organic fertilizers, they come in more concentrated formulas.
+- Traditional or synthetic fertilizers contain a balanced blend of minerals for feeding houseplants.
+They typically cost less than organic fertilizers and come in more concentrated formulas.

 Application